daneroo/daneroo.github.com/README.md

     easy_install Pygments

-In your `_config.yml` file put the following so you don’t have to specify the flag:
+In your `_config.yml` file put the following so you don’t have to specify the flag: `--pygments`

     pygments: true